Boston College isn’t a traditional basketball power, but they’ve had some bet-worthy moments over the years.

 - You’re ready to start betting.

-It’s worth noting that, if Massachusetts restricts betting on in-state college teams, you still could travel to New York or Connecticut to legally bet on Massachusetts-based college teams from within one of those states.
+It’s worth noting that, even though Massachusetts restricts betting on in-state college teams, you still could travel to New York or Connecticut to legally bet on Massachusetts-based college teams.

 Popular NCAAB bets for Eagles games

 Here’s an example of a standard line you might see when betting on Boston College basketball: